-In Europe, a large fraction of the landscape is dominated by agricultural and grazing activities, and manure application represents a significant additional C - in particular DOC- source to the soil in regions dominated by grasslands and croplands.
-Studies have shown an increase in riverine DOC concentration in the river that is related to manure application, in particular they showed that with frequency and intensity of storm events in spring directly after manure application exerting an important control on the amounts of additional DOC leached to the river network (e.g., Royer et al., 2007; Delpla et al., 2011-; Singh et al., 2014; Humbert et al., 2020).
-The type of manure input can be very different from one region to another, and the physicochemical properties (e.g. C:N ratio and the ratio of dissolved and particulate organic matter) depends strongly on the specific type of manure input.
-However, current forcing data of manure only provide the amount of annual manure inputs, but not the without information regarding specific composition and/or physicochemical properties of the manure.
-To constrain the C flux from manure infiltrating into the soil, we used the gridded 0.5° resolution inputestimates of manure nitrogen (manure-N) applications produced by Zhang et al. (2017) as forcing file.
-Following the use of that forcing data as forcing in the model branch ORCHIDEE-CNP developed by Sun et al. (2021), we assumed that 90% of the total manure-N is in mineral form (i.e. NH_4^+ or NO_3^-) and the remaining 10% is in organic form.
+In Europe, a large fraction of the landscape is dominated by agricultural and grazing activities and manure application represents a significant additional C - in particular DOC- source to the soil in regions dominated by grasslands and croplands.
+To constrain the C flux from manure infiltrating into the soil, we used the gridded 0.5° resolution input of manure nitrogen (manure-N) applications produced by Zhang et al. (2017) as forcing file.
+Following the use of that forcing data in the model branch ORCHIDEE-CNP developed by Sun et al. (2021), we assumed that 90% of the total manure-N is in mineral form (i.e. NH4+ or NO3-) and the remaining 10% is in organic form.
 To convert the organic manure-N into a manure-C flux, a C:N stochiometric ratio of 13.7 was then applied (Vuichard et al., 2018).
 Finally, the particulate and dissolved organic manure-C were assumed to feed the litter and DOC pools, respectively (Fig. S1).
 Consistent with ORCHIDEE-CNP (Goll et al., 2017), the fractions of particulate and dissolved manure-C were set to 0.9 and 0.1, respectively.